jessegonzalez/distributed_file_indexer/README.md

 1f6677883e5f        redis                "/entrypoint.sh redis"   3 minutes ago       Up 3 minutes               0.0.0.0:6379->6379/tcp   dfi_redis_1
 ```

-We see the docker container named dfi_rq_coordinator_1 has exiter, so we  view that containers logs with _docker logs_:
+We see the docker container named dfi_rq_coordinator_1 has exited, so we  view that containers logs with _docker logs_:

 ```
 $ docker logs dfi_rq_coordinator_1